The name "hobo" is linked to the spider’s presumed spread to distant cities via railways.

 Hobo spiders are often found in log piles, rock piles/borders/retaining walls, crevices in soil or concrete, or locations where grass meets a building foundation.

-Hobo spiders are most noticeable and active in late summer/early fall weather, when mating season happens and they are driven indoors.
+Hobo spiders are most noticeable and active in late summer/early fall.
+From August through October, hobo spider mating season happens and they are driven indoors.

-- The hobo spider is light brown spider, pale markings, about 1/2 to 5/8 inch in length.
+- The hobo spider is a light brown spider, with pale markings, about 1/2 to 5/8 inch in length.

-- However, unlike typical agelenids, hobo spiders build webs that are almost always hidden under objects and are not noticeably funnel-like.
-It cannot be correctly identified with the naked eye.
+- It can be difficult to identify hobo spiders with the naked eye, as their webs are almost always hidden under objects and are not noticeably funnel-like.